Prabhat1579/collegeSansar/README.md

 # collegeSansar
 website to browse about all the colleges

-git clone
+>> git clone
-inside directory "collegeSansar"
+this project then, inside directory "collegeSansar"

 follow the steps: